adoptium/.github/profile/README.md

 ## Get Involved

-There are several ways to get involved in the Adoptium project.
+There are several ways to get involved in the Adoptium® project.
 Use these guides below as a starting point:

 * Read the [First Timers Support Guide](https://adoptium.net/docs/first-timer-support)
 * Learn how to [Sign the Eclipse Contributor Agreement](https://adoptium.net/docs/eca-sign-off)